memgraph/docs/cypher-manual/working-with-memgraph.md

 Memgraph](https://memgraph.com/docs/memgraph/installation) using Docker on Windows and macOS, or natively on Linux and WSL.
 If you use Docker, Memgraph Platform is the recommended Docker image.
-Memgraph Platform Docker image contains everything that you need get started as quickly as possible:
-MemgraphDB, Memgraph Lab and mgconsole.
+Memgraph Platform Docker image contains everything you need to start as quickly as possible: MemgraphDB, Memgraph Lab, and mgconsole.

-## How to run query
+## How to run a query

 Memgraph uses [Cypher query language](cypher-query-language.md) to work with data.
 If you like command line tools you can use [mgconsole](/docs/memgraph/connect-to-memgraph/mgconsole) to execute Cypher queries.
-If you are a fan of graphical interfaces you can use [Memgraph Lab](/docs/memgraph-lab).
-On top of execution of queries, with Memgraph Lab you can import, explore and visualize your data.
+If you are a fan of graphical interfaces, you can use [Memgraph Lab](/docs/memgraph-lab).
+On top of the execution of queries, with Memgraph Lab, you can import, explore and visualize your data.